Sally Van Doren: Writing

+Visual art

+Van Doren’s visual art has been featured in The Nashville Review, december, and 2RiverView and appears on the cover of “The Difference is Spreading: Fifty Contemporary Poets on Fifty Poems” (UPenn Press 2022) and two of her books.
+She exhibits nationally in solo and group shows and her work is held in distinguished private and corporate collections.

 Awards

 Van Doren was nominated for the 2019 Pushcart Prize for her poem, “Funk,” which appeared in Volume 29.2 of december magazine.

 Van Doren was awarded the 2007 Walt Whitman Award from the Academy of American Poets for her first collection of poems, "Sex at Noon Taxes," which was published in the spring of 2008 by LSU Press.

 She was a semi-finalist in the 2006 "Discovery"/The Nation Poetry Contest.

 Van Doren received the Kenneth O. Hanson Award in 2013 from Hubbub magazine for her poem, “Color Theory.”
 She is the recipient of the Loy Ledbetter Award from the St. Louis Poetry Center.
 She also was a finalist in the Poets Out Loud Prize in 2012-2013.